stefan-hoeck/idris2-rhone-js/docs/src/Examples/Selector.md

 the web page - and thus the virtual DOM - consists of many elements.

-So far, rhone-js doesn't use a virtual DOM, but interacts with the real DOM directly through a network of monadic stream functions.
+So far, rhone-js does not use a virtual DOM but interacts with the real DOM directly through a network of monadic stream functions.
 Whether this will result in a nice way to write web applications or will lead to unmaintainable tangles of code, only time